harrewarre/harrewarre.github.io/docs/blog/posts/going-4k.md

 ---
 date: 2016-01-06
+description: Dual screen setups are great for work but you can't always have two of the same size/model side by side.
 slug: going-4k
-summary: Dual screen setups are great for work but you can't always have two of the same size/model side by side.
 tags:
 - Hardware
 - Display
 - itq
 title: Going 4K with the Philips BDM4065UC
 ---
 # Going 4K with the Philips BDM4065UC

 Dual screen setups are great for work but you can't always have two of the same size/model side by side.
 In my previous setup I had my laptop display as the primary and a secondary smaller screen.
 This being sub-optimal I figured it might be a good time to ask for a new display at [work](http://www.itq.nl).
 New screens are nice, but what to ask for?
 Research time!